Can you lose money in a CD? What happens if you forget about an old CD account

 The bank will be able to tell you whether the account is still valid or if the money has been escheated.

-Losing a paper certificate does not mean that you've lost your money.
+Do note that losing a paper certificate does not mean that you’ve lost your money.
+Deposit insurance coverage may still protect the funds in old paper CDs, depending on the circumstances.

 In most scenarios, the best thing you can do is ask the bank for help.
-Most banks want to work with their customers and make sure that they get their money, so it can’t hurt to ask for help.
+Most banks want to work with their customers and make sure that they get their money, so it can’t hurt to ask.

-If you're revisiting the realm of Certificate of Deposit accounts, either by remembering an old account or considering where to safely grow your savings next, it's the perfect time to explore the latest CD products available.
+If you’re revisiting the realm of CDaccounts, either by remembering an old account or considering where to safely grow your savings next, it’s the perfect time to explore the latest CD products available.
+Many new CD products offer competitive yields compared to traditional options, making them attractive for those seeking higher returns.

 The banking world has evolved, offering more flexibility, competitive rates, and features tailored to meet diverse financial goals and timeframes.
-Whether you're looking to reinvest your discovered funds or diversify your savings strategy, understanding the new options can lead to more informed decisions.
-Here, we introduce innovative CD products designed for savvy savers seeking both security and competitive returns:
+You can purchase CDs online or through your bank.
+Whether you’re looking to reinvest your discovered funds or diversify your savings strategy, understanding new options can lead to more informed decisions.

 Conclusion